stelltec/aerlytix-website-v2/src/company/careers/devops-sre-engineer.md

 ---
-header: ' DevOps/SRE engineer'
+header: "DevOps/SRE engineer"
-metaDesc: 'DevOps/SRE engineer'
+metaDesc: "DevOps/SRE engineer"
 summary: "Dublin Ireland or Remote - Engineering Team - Full-Time or Contractors"
-layout: 'layouts/job-apply.html'
+layout: "layouts/job-apply.html"
-headerType: 'blogPost'
+headerType: "blogPost"
 ---

 As Aerlytix moves to the next stage in its evolution, a very exciting new opportunity has opened up within the organization.
 If you want to work with an experienced team who are transforming a technology-starved industry with a world-class technology stack and industry-beating analytics products, then this is the right job for you.